-Cash and short-term deposits consist of cash, both at bank and in hand, and short-term deposits with a maturity of less than three months which are readily convertible to cash.
+Cash and short-term deposits consist of cash, both at bank and in hand, and short-term deposits with a maturity of less than three months.
 Cash at bank earns interest at a fixed or variable rate.
 All cash and short-term deposits held in foreign currencies other than US dollars have been converted into US dollars using the exchange rate at the end of the reporting period.
 Any cash that is not considered liquid, such as cash set aside, is not reported in the statement of financial position, and recorded net of any outstanding bank overdrafts.
+Any short-term deposits must be readily convertible to cash and have a minimal potential risk for significant fluctuations in value.